metacpan/metacpan-cpan-extracted/distros/X/X11-korgwm/README.md

 As korgwm is written entirely in pure Perl, the installation is pretty generic.

+For FreeBSD it is available from ports: x11-wm/korgwm.
+On ArchLinux you can install it from AUR.

 Release versions are published on CPAN, so the installation is similar to other CPAN modules.
 Personally I like cpm: